Luzkan/smells/content/smells/middle-man.md

 #### **Readability**

-Without proper, meaningful, clear and unambiguous naming for the delegation method, developer might need to check what is exactly being called just to be sure.
+Without proper, meaningful, unambiguous naming for the delegation method, the developer might need to check what is precisely being called to be sure.

 #### **Unnecessary Indirection**